isniperpls/AnotherFckingPalServer/README.md

 API Configuration: To use Player Management and Metrics, set RESTAPIEnabled to True in the Server Settings tab and define an AdminPassword.

-Map Tracking: Place map.jpg or map.png in the application root directory (where the executable or main script is located) to enable the live map overlay.
+Map Tracking: Place map.jpg or map.png (included in this repository, a 4K upscaled map) in the application root directory (where the executable or main script is located) to enable the live map overlay.

 Backups: Enable automated backups in the "Backups Manager" tab to save your world state at specific intervals.